-EV order via public web form or via using selfservice software

-With the EV order the verification process is basically similar than above except that:

-- 1) Customer's administrative contact person is verified to have Contract Signer role like specified in CA/Browser Forum EV specification - 2) Two CA representatives will verify each component in EV order - 3) Company verification process follow stricter rules like specified in CA/Browser Forum EV specification - 4) Pre-verified data has shorter expiration time like specified in CA/Browser Forum EV specification - 5) CA may use other verification rules to guarantee that EV order is properly verified and it is following all rules listed in CA/Browser Forum EV specification
+EV order via public web form or via using self- service software With the EV order the verification process is basically similar than above except that: 1) Customer's administrative contact person is verified to have Contract Signer role like specified in CA/Browser Forum EV specification 2) Two CA representatives will verify each component in EV order 3) Company verification process follow stricter rules like specified in CA/Browser Forum EV specification 4) Pre-verified data has shorter expiration time like specified in CA/Browser Forum EV specification 5) CA may use other verification rules to guarantee that EV order is properly verified and it is following all rules listed in CA/Browser Forum EV specification DV order via public web form or via using self-service software.
+Telia verifies host domain name/IP address ownership or control of those by using methods listed in Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates.

-Both contact persons and Subscriber company are always checked against EU blacklist and only non-listed persons or companies are approved.
+For OV and EV orders both contact persons as well as Subscriber company are always checked against EU blacklist and only non-listed persons or companies are approved.